| West Wind Web Store .NET 2.0 |

 Step 4 - Adding Inventory Items

 For best impact, you should also have images of your items to sell.
-These images should be fairly small (no more than 300 pixels wide ideally so they display nicely in the content area), and should be stored with a descriptive name or better yet the SKU plus the image extension (ie. MYITEMSKU.JPG).
-The store can pick up larger images and automatically resize them for you if needed.
+These images should be fairly small (no more than 300 pixels wide) and should be stored with a descriptive name or better yet the SKU plus the image extension.
 Using the SKU is useful in case you need to automate management of images in the future.

-Let's get started.
-The first thing you'll do is display a list of inventory items which shows a bunch of unrelated items:
+The first thing you'll do is display a list of inventory items which at this point is blank:

-Next click on the Add Item button to create a new item which brings up a form with a lot of empty fields presented in a tabbed interface.
-The form is empty initially so I'm going to put in some information like this:
+Click on the Add Item button to create a new item which brings up a form with a lot of information presented in a tabbed interface

 This lengthy form contains all information about the Inventory item.
 Most options should be self explanatory but here's a list of what each field means: